The Timeline was taken from rough notes found in the museum. Dates are currently being looked at for

 Town temporarily called “Everest”

-Spring melt caused the foundation of mill to sink because of poor soil conditions.
-Construction was halted and a
+Spring melt caused the foundation of mill to sink into ground (because of beach sand).
+Construction was halted and

 Marathon population about 2500.